danielsaidi/website_danielsaidi/collections/_posts/2009/2009-01-28-windows-vista-visual-studio-2008-and-iis7.md

 icon:  dotnet
 ---

-After upgrading to Windows Vista, I've had many problems with running Visual Studio 2008 and IIS 7 on it.
+After upgrading to Windows Vista, I've had many problems with Visual Studio 2008 and IIS 7 on it.
 This blog post discusses some problems and how to solve them.

-Vista seems to focus more on security than developer functionality.
-This means that you may have to install a lot of additional software to make IIS 7 and Visual Studio 2008 behave the way you expect.
+Windows Vista seems to focus more on security than developer support.
+This means that you may have to install additional software to make IIS 7 and Visual Studio 2008 work.

 For instance, IIS URL Rewriting now requires that you have the following installed: